 Illinois offers two 529 college savings plans -- one direct-sold and the other advisor-sold.
-The plans offer relatively high maximum contribution limits at $400,000, and Illinois allows an annual tax deduction of $20,000 per beneficiary for 529 contributions, among the highest in the nation.
+The plans offer relatively high maximum contribution limits at $400,000, and Illinois allows an annual tax deduction of $20,000 per couple for 529 contributions, among the highest in the nation.
 Whether or not you chose to go the advisor-sold route, you can still use the SmartAdvisor matching tool to get paired with a financial expert who can help you create the best college savings strategy for your needs.

 |Plan Name||Program Type||How to Enroll||Fees|